 For this methodology, adaptive capacity of an asset is evaluated separately and is not included in the vulnerability score.
 This does not mean that understanding the adaptive capacity of an asset is not important.
-The range of adaptation strategies or options available for key vulnerable assets within a national park is the final and perhaps most important step in the overall analysis, as any adaptation actions taken for an asset will help reduce its exposure or sensitivity, which reduces vulnerability.
+Identifying the range of effective adaptations for key vulnerable assets is the final and most important step in the overall analysis.
+Effective adaptations will reduce exposure and/or sensitivity, which is the key to reducing vulnerability.